-Medical degree or Nursing /Paramedical degree (2.1 or higher or international equivalent)
+Medical degree or Nursing degree (2.1 or higher).

-At least one year professional (post graduate) clinical trauma experience.
+At least one year professional (post graduate) suitable professional experience.

 Overseas qualifications at degree level from a university or an institution of university rank.

 International students must provide evidence of proficiency in English - IELTS 6.5 band score with a minimum of 6.0 in Writing or a score of TOEFL at 92 or above.